pcyin/pytorch_neural_symbolic_machines/README.md

 Please consider citing the following papers if you are using our codebase.

 ```
+@inproceedings{pasupat-liang-2015-compositional,
+    title = "Compositional Semantic Parsing on Semi-Structured Tables",
+    author = "Pasupat, Panupong and Liang, Percy",
+    booktitle = "Proceedings of the 53rd Annual Meeting of the Association for Computational Linguistics and the 7th International Joint Conference on Natural Language Processing (Volume 1: Long Papers)",
+    year = "2015",
+    pages = "1470--1480",
+}

 @incollection{NIPS2018_8204,
 title = {Memory Augmented Policy Optimization for Program Synthesis and Semantic Parsing},
 author = {Liang, Chen and Norouzi, Mohammad and Berant, Jonathan and Le, Quoc V and Lao, Ni},